Suggestions for alternative wedding readings, for your non-traditional wedding

 But trust me on the sunscreen.

-One from a children’s book
+A wedding reading from a children’s book

 The Velveteen Rabbit – Margery Williams